Search publications

 Author(s): Ara A; Provias V; Sitek K; Coffey EBJ; Zatorre RJ;

 Perception integrates both sensory inputs and internal models of the environment.
 In the auditory domain, predictions play a critical role because of the temporal nature of sounds.
-However, the precise contribution of cortical and subcortical structures in ...
+However, the precise contribution of cortical and subcortical structures in these processes and their interaction remain unclear.
+It is also unclear whether these brain interac ...

 Article GUID: 39087881